UniPiTechnology/evok/README.md

 ### Websocket
 Register your client at ws://your.unipi.ip.address/ws to receive status messages.
 Once it is connected, you can also send various commands to the UniPi
-All messages in websocket are sent in JSON string format, eg. {"dev":"relay", "circuit":"1", "value":"1"} to set Relay 1 On.
+All messages over the websocket protocol are sent in standard JSON string format, e.g. use {"dev":"relay", "circuit":"1", "value":"1"} to set Relay 1 on.

-Check the wsbase.js in www/js/ folder to see example of controlling the UniPi using websocket.
+Please look through the wsbase.js file in the www/js/ folder to see more examples for controlling UniPi devices through websockets.

 ### Python using JsonRPC
 You can also control the UniPi using Python library [jsonrpclib].
 See the list of all available methods below.